eryx12o45/react-supabase-next/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a bug report for the `react-supabase` library
+about: Create a bug report for the `react-supabase-next` library
 ---

 # Bug report